5t-RawBeRry/APEX_AIMBOT/README.md

 ![csgo](sample/csgo.jpg)
 `Note: This is an educational purposes only software, do not use it for any commercial or illegal purposes, we will not be responsible for any unauthorized usage of this software`

-If you like it, please give me a star, thanks!
+## If you like it, please give me a star, thanks!

-# Communication/exchange.
-- If you are a Chinese user, you can join QQ group 644134220 for timely communication and exchange.
-- If you have any questions about the project, you can raise them in the issues section.

 # Features
 - Model can differentiate the enemy and friend